cbrown2121/Blind-Gladiator/README.md

 - Adjust line 334 to display the file path where you downloaded the music files for the game.
 - Adjust line 345 to display the file path where you downloaded the music files for the game.
 - Adjust line 385 to display the file path where you downloaded the outro file for the game.

+Additional notes:
+- There is a cheat in the game.
+During battle, use the hidden option 9 to deal 999 damage.
+This allows you to one hit every enemy and move through the game quickly.